Belly fat in men: Why weight loss matters

 If you eat too much and exercise too little, you're likely to pack on excess pounds — including belly fat.

-However, aging plays a role.
+Aging does play a role too.
 As you age, you lose muscle — especially if you're not physically active.
 Loss of muscle mass decreases the rate at which your body uses calories, which can make it more challenging to maintain a healthy weight.
-In addition, in some men fat cells in the arms and legs lose the ability to store fat, which causes any excess fat to go to the abdomen.
+According to the 2015-2020 Dietary Guidelines for Americans, men in their 50s need about 200 fewer calories daily than they do in their 30s due to this muscle loss.

-Your genes also can affect your chances of being overweight or obese, as well as play a role in where you store fat.
+Your genes also can contribute to your chances of being overweight or obese, as well as play a role in where you store fat.
 However, balancing the calories you consume with activity can help prevent weight gain, despite your age and genetics.